 The disease appears to be linked to changes in how the brain and spinal cord process pain signals.
 What’s undeniable is the pain — and the debilitating effects it can have on your life.
 Fortunately, once a fibromyalgia doctor has made a diagnosis there is much that can be done through diet, exercise, and minimally-invasive techniques like PRP therapy to help provide relief.

 There are many doctors out there who refuse to recognize fibromyalgia as a diagnosis, instead turning to other related diagnoses that they can pool together to create a path of causation for the patient.
-If you want a fibromyalgia doctor who not only recognizes its existence but also has experience in treating it directly, you’ve come to the right place here at Blatman Health and Wellness.
-Don’t settle for antidepressants as the answer to your pain; let our team of specialists dig deeper and acknowledge the root of your physical symptoms.
-Treatment includes education, bodywork and lifestyle changes.
+If you want a fibromyalgia doctor who not only recognizes its existence but also has experience in treating it directly, you’ve come to the right place here at the Blatman Health and Wellness Center.
+Don’t settle for antidepressants as the answer to your pain; let our team of fibromyalgia specialists dig deeper and acknowledge the root causes of your physical symptoms.
+Treatment includes education, bodywork, lifestyle changes, and more.